Proven-Paradox/shaper-system/Modules/Reconfiguring.md

 #### Quick Metamorpher
 Prerequisite: [Reconfigure](#reconfigure) Ability
 You may use Reconfigure as a Minor action.
-If you do this, you may only rearrange 1 Attribute.
+If you do this, you may only rearrange 1 Attribute point.

 >> Note that you can use Reconfigure as a Minor action additional times to rearrange multiple Attributes over multiple rounds.